The mission of the Child Support Services Division is to collect and disburse child support.

 Disbursements of Child Support Payments

-Analysis of results and challenges: This measure has a direct correlation to the amount of collections received in the fiscal year: when collections decrease, disbursements will also decrease.
+Analysis of results and challenges: This measure has a direct correlation to the amount of collections received in the fiscal year: when collections increase, disbursements also increase.

-The division continues to focus on gaining efficiencies to meet our target increase of 0.5% in child support disbursements.
+The division continues to focus on improving processes and implementing technology to meet our target increase of 0.5% in child support disbursements.

 |A1: Core Service - Improve the environment necessary for increased collections.|